jceb/vmux/README.md

   be reused even if the other editor is called, e.g. `vim`
 * A new session is started if the old session doesn't exist anymore
 * One global editor session and multiple local sessions are supported
+* Select tmux pane with vim automatically for local sessions

 # Installation